 St. Paul’s provides rooms for non-profit or community service meetings.
 See guidelines below for information and reserving rooms.
 There is a downloadable file at the end of this section that you can return to us for your request, or feel free free to contact the office for more information.

 St. Paul’s has created guidelines for the use of its facilities.
-Facility usage is limited to five spaces within the St. Paul’s Church and Parish Hall facility;
+Facility usage is limited to six spaces within the St. Paul’s Church and Parish Hall facility;

 1) Sanctuary [church] (maximum capacity 100),